nicobar97/TrafficSignalDetection/README.md

 6. Now you can use .tflite model in Android or iOS app.
 Note: you can't fully quantize the model as custom operation aren't supported yet.
 # Apps Usage
 Android and iOS apps projects are inside mobile_app_projects folder.
-Open them to Android Studio or xCode to sideload the app on your phone.
+Open them to Android Studio or xCode to sideload the app on your phone.<br>
-Note: You need a real phone with a working mobile camera.
+Note: You need a real phone with a working mobile camera.<br>
 Note2: You need to copy a .tflite in Model folder for xCode or Assets Folder on Android Studio to make the app work.
 # Contributors
 Nicolò Bartelucci @nicobargit<br>Milo Marchetti @imRaazy